Taxes

 April 1 5% of total balance outstanding $62.72 (+ $1,254.40) = $1,317.12

-A tax certificate shows the property taxes levied in the current year, amount of taxes owing and the total amount of tax arrears, if any.
+A tax certificate shows the property tax requirement in the current year, the amount of taxes owing and the total amount of tax arrears, if any.
 They can be required for property sales.
 Lawyers and agents from your financial institution are able to request them on your behalf, through Virtual City Hall (email receivables@beaumont.ab.ca to sign up for VCH).
 Tax certificates requested through VCH are available on demand.
 Requests can also be emailed to taxes@beaumont.ab.ca, but can take up to 48 hours.

 Tax balances are also available, at no cost, through Virtual City Hall or by contacting the Tax department.